Romkabouter/ESP32-Rhasspy-Satellite/README.md

 Adjust mic gain publishing {"gain":5} to the topic SITEID/audio You can also change the framesize by sending commands to SITEID/audio

+By default, the on device WakeNet detection is off, this can be activated by sending an MQTT message to SITEID/audio with payload {"hotword":"local"} or {"hotword":"remote"}

 ## Roadmap

 These features I want to implement in the future, not ordered in any way